 PlumePack detects those kind of situation.
 If the audio clip is empty, it knows that the Trimmed media will not have audio inside and so it automatically deletes the audio clip in timeline (without reporting an error in the final report !).

-, removing this clip would also remove the transition, which is also partially applied into another clip !
+However if you set a transition on this empty audio clip, removing this clip would also remove the transition, which is also partially applied into another clip !
 So by security if there is a transition applied the media will be excluded from trimming.

 How do you use PlumePack, do these limitations and issues are a problem for you?
 Contact us to tell us !
 We might find more solutions